Kanye West Claims Jimmy Kimmel Question Didn’t Stump Him

 In a highly cited interview, television host Jimmy Kimmel recently asked rapper Kanye West what specifically made him think Donald Trump cares about black people.

 The question was in response to Kanye West famously stating on national television that “George Bush doesn’t care about black people,” in 2005.
-The comments followed former-president Bush’s response to the events of Hurricane Katrina.
+The comments followed former-President Bush’s response to the events of Hurricane Katrina.
 The storm devastated the city of New Orleans, Louisiana.

 According to Kanye West, claims that the rapper was “stumped” when asked the aforementioned question by Jimmy Kimmel, are “clickbait.”